nelson-lang/nelson-gitbook/en/string/strlength.md

 ## Input argument

- - ce - a string or cell of strings.
+ - ce - a string, string array or cell of strings.

 ## Output argument